Discussion in '1940' started by MarkN, May 29, 2016.

 Great collection Keith but you are a tease... it took me ages to spot that the second A9 image had been flipped and is in fact another view of T7251 which was lost/abandoned next to the Pont Faidherbe, Calais.
 The spire in the background is Notre-Dame de Calais.

 You can just pick out T7251 amongst the wreckage in this aerial picture.
-Is anyone aware of accounts of what appears to have been an extensive defensive action at this bridge?

 I’ve marked the location on Google but, as you can see, little remains – a consequence of later Allied bombing I believe.